 Importing Transactions After Initial Import

-If you have already done the initial import of your historical transactions, but you are still excepting transactions through another system external to Keela, this article will guide you through how to update Keela on a regular basis so you can keep track of those external transactions in Keela.
+If you have already done the initial import of your historical transactions, but you are still accepting transactions through another system external to Keela, this article will guide you through how to update Keela on a regular basis so you can keep track of those external transactions in Keela.

 Important note: this article will focus specifically on importing transactions that are processed through an external system on a regular basis.